jeamick/indigo/about.md

 I graduated in Financial Engineering at [ESILV](https://www.esilv.fr/en/programmes/masters-program/) supervised by Prof. Cyril Grunspan  in Paris.
 I did my undergraduate studies in Mathematics for Engineering in Lyon

-I am currently working as a Risk Analyst at BnP Paribas CIB London Branch.
+I am currently working as a Analyst at BnP Paribas CIB London Branch.
-I am mostly using Python, C++ as my daily languages there to do some data analysis/visualization tools for risk management .
-In terms of Finance I am involved in xVA monitoring  & others projects concerning digital transformation.
+I am mostly using Python, C++ as my daily languages there to do some Innovation tools (data analysis/visualization) for risk management.
+In terms of Finance I am involved in credit risk monitoring  & others projects concerning digital transformation.
 I have many tech hobbies such as Blockchain .
 I am really into it for 3 years by reading about it concerning every kind of subject, by attending meetups like [Asseth](https://www.asseth.fr/) and
 [Hackathons](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/).
 My main open-source project right now is Open Mined , an open-source community focused on researching, developing, and promoting tools for secure, privacy-preserving, value-aligned artificial intelligence: [OpenMined](https://www.openmined.org/)

+What I did for this decentralized private marketplace was to build a [solution](https://github.com/jeamick/Sonar) on top of Ethermint using truffle to be able to give tokens to people who contributes to enhance a public encrypted machine learning model with their own encrypted data.

 Apart from research, I am very passionate about learning.
 Over the last couple of years, I have been to several hackathons to keep learning about Blockchain technology applied to many use-cases :
    - [Finance](https://github.com/asseth/telegram-ethbot) with an telegram trading bot on Poloniex.We finished 3rd of the hackathon.